yasu-s/sonarqube-docker-sample/README.md

 # Overview

-* SonarQubeをDockerComposeで動作させます。
+* Activate SonarQube with DockerCompose.
-* SonarScannerで Angular プロジェクトの静的解析・テスト結果を公開します。
+* We will publish static analysis and test results of Angular project with SonarScanner.

 # System requirements